dialogue-evaluation/GramEval2020/README.md

  - Morphological characteristics of the word (part-of-speech and full tags),
  - Lemma of the word
  - Syntactic relations  (dependencies)

+ The cumulitive evaluation consists of:
+  - POS tagging accuracy
+  - morphological features accuracy
+  - UAS accuracy (syntax)
+  - lemmatization accuracy

+ All the metrics can be found in [evaluate.py](https://github.com/dialogue-evaluation/GramEval2020/blob/master/evaluate.py)

 ### Motivation:
 We believe that multi-level language structures need to be labelled together, otherwise errors in one tag level will lead to errors in the following.